Unexplained Fatigue, Weight Gain, Dry Skin and More?

 Other Symptoms of Hypothyroidism

-Hypothyroidism is often called "the silent killer," because it doesn't always show up with obvious signs like weight gain or fatigue.
-But hypothyroidism can lead to a host of other symptoms, including dry skin, brittle nails, numbness or tingling of the hands, constipation, abnormal menstrual periods, and even depression.
+Hypothyroidism is often called "the silent killer" because it doesn't always show up with apparent signs like weight gain or fatigue.
+However, hypothyroidism can lead to a host of other symptoms, including dry skin, brittle nails, numbness or tingling of the hands, constipation, abnormal menstrual periods, and even depression.

 Hyperthyroidism Is Far More Common In Women Than In Men